top of page

 Early Navajo Jewelry: Mostly Unmarked

-Many early Navajo artists were also discouraged—or not encouraged—to sign their work.
+Many early Navajo artists were discouraged—or not encouraged—to sign their work.
 As a result, some of the most valuable and historically important pieces from the late 1800s to early 1900s remain anonymous today.

 The Rise of Hallmarks (1930s–1950s)